-Graham Mort is professor of Creative Writing and Transcultural Literature at Lancaster University where he directs the Centre for Transcultural Writing and Research.
-He led the British Council 'Crossing Borders' and 'Radiophonics' mentoring schemes for African writers and this work has taken him to Uganda, Kenya, Ghana, Nigeria, Malawi, Zimbabwe and S. Africa.
-'Visibility: New & Selected Poems' was published by Seren in 2007; he also won the Bridport prize for short fiction in 2007; his book of stories, 'Touch' (Seren, 2010) won the Edge Hill Prize for short fiction in 2011; his latest book of poems is 'Cusp' (Seren, 2011) See: www.graham-mort.com
+Graham Mort is emeritus professor of Creative Writing and Transcultural Literature at Lancaster University where he directed the Centre for Transcultural Writing and Research.
+He is also Extraordinary Professor at the University of the Western Cape, South Africa.
+Graham was the founding chair of NAWE and led the British Council 'Crossing Borders' and 'Radiophonics' mentoring schemes for African writers.
+This work has taken him to Uganda, Kenya, Ghana, Nigeria, Malawi, Zimbabwe and South Africa.
+He is a Higher Education National Teaching Fellow).
+'Visibility: New & Selected Poems' was published by Seren in 2007; he also won the Bridport prize for short fiction in 2007; his book of stories, 'Touch' (Seren, 2010) won the Edge Hill Prize for short fiction in 2011; his latest full collection of poems is 'Black Shiver Moss' (Seren, 2017) See: https://www.grahammort.com/

 Poetry: